 However, I am the type of person to deal in facts.
 I am not simply one to say: I love Korean dramas and hate American dramas.
 Instead, I am the type who looks at both the positives and negatives of both sides.

-So, whether you are an avid Korean drama supporter or have never watched a TV series made outside the United States, here are some of the biggest different between American and Korean dramas.
+So, whether you are an avid Korean drama supporter or have never watched a TV series made outside the United States, here are some of the biggest differences between American and Korean dramas.

 You know that seriously annoying drama that continues on forever.
 The first seasons are great, but at some point the series just gets repetitive and boring.
 Well, not in Korean dramas.
 These dramas are extremely short by American standards, averaging between sixteen to twenty-four episodes—though some do run for around fifty episodes.
 The only dramas longer than that, known as daily dramas, may run up to two hundred episodes (similar to daily soap operas in America), but each only lasts one season.

 This is one reason I like Korean dramas.
 Everything is planned out and completed timely.
 There is no worry that the drama will end before plot holes are explained—that is, if the drama is well written.
 It is one season.
-You do not invest your heart in the drama just to have your hopes dashed after years of watching it (that does not mean that your heart will not be ripped out and stomped upon by a herd of wild boars after two episodes, however).
+You do not invest your heart in the drama just to have your hopes dashed after years of watching it and never knowing what will happen (that does not mean that your heart will not be ripped out by Kdramas and stomped upon by a herd of wild boars after two episodes, however).

 Despite this, there are also drawbacks to Korean dramas’ length.
 Often times, we want a second season.
 You get into the characters and the drama, and though the plot is tied up, sometimes certain characters are left alone—like the second male lead, who we will talk about more later.
 Although I am not a huge fan of series going on indefinitely, I do love to watch a drama for several seasons to really get to know the characters.